mdlincoln/tidy_humanities_data_2021/units/data_design.md

 <https://archive.org/details/catalogueofhighl00chri/page/n13/mode/2up>

-Working as a group or solo, first select potential research goals.
+Working as a group or solo, first select potential goals.
 Some possibilities include:

 1. Track which artists, or nationalities/regions of artists commanded the highest or the lowest prices. (hint: the handwritten three-part numbers represent British sterling, represented as `pounds.shillings.pence`)
 2. Identify recurring words or rhetorical strategies used by the auction authors, and whether they are associated with the type of artwork or the nationality of the artist